 - Dental implants can last a long time and have zero chance of getting a cavity

-Feel free to discuss dental implants with The Implant Experts.
-Call to arrange your free initial chat with our Dental Implant Co-ordinator where you can discuss your situation, find out what the various treatment options entail and their prices.
+Feel free to discuss same-day dental implants with The Implant Experts.
+Call to arrange your free initial chat with our dental implant co-ordinator where you can discuss your situation, find out what the various treatment options entail and their prices.